hashicorp/terraform/website/source/docs/providers/azurerm/index.html.markdown

 # Microsoft Azure Provider

-The Microsoft Azure Provider provider is used to interact with the many resources supported by Azure, via the ARM API.
+The Microsoft Azure provider is used to interact with the many resources supported by Azure, via the ARM API.
 This supercedes the [legacy Azure provider][asm], which interacts with Azure using the Service Management API.
 The provider needs to be configured with the credentials needed to generate OAuth